edoburu/django-any-urlfield/docs/installation.rst

     from any_urlfield.models import AnyUrlField
     AnyUrlField.register_model(Article)

-Now, the ``AnyUrlField`` offers users a dropdown field to directly select an article.
+Now, the :class:`~any_urlfield.models.AnyUrlField` offers users a dropdown field to directly select an article.

 For more configuration options of the :func:`~any_urlfield.models.AnyUrlField.register_model` function, see the documentation of the :class:`~any_urlfield.models.AnyUrlField` class.